nest/nestml/doc/running/running_spinnaker.rst

 Data types
 ^^^^^^^^^^

-- The NESTML data type ``real`` will be rendered as a 32-bit fixpoint number, which consists of a 16-bit integer part and a 15-bit fractional part.
+- The NESTML data type ``real`` will be rendered as a 32-bit fixed point number, which consists of a 16-bit integer part and a 15-bit fractional part.
 Additionally, one bit is used for the sign of the number, where negative numbers are stored with two's complement notation.
 - The NESTML data type ``integer`` will be rendered as ``int32_t``.